juhasev/sample-ninja-help/email-editor.md

 Email body and signature use Markdown language, which allows the user to apply formatting like header (###), bolding (\**), bulleted list (-), highlight box (>), etc.

 > [Learn more about markdown](https://www.markdownguide.org/basic-syntax/#overview)

+### Sending test email
+You may send yourself a test email by click **EMAIL TO ME** button.

+> Please note: Test emails are not tied to an actual panelist; thus, data variable piping is not possible.